The English Patient (film): Plot

 They return to Cairo and begin an affair, while the group arranges for more detailed archaeological surveys of the cave and surrounding area.
 Almásy buys her a silver thimble as a gift.
-Geoffrey secretly watches her from his car and realizes she is cheating.
-Months later, Katharine breaks things off, fearing the repercussions from Geoffrey.
-When the archaeological projects are halted by the onset of the war, Madox leaves his Tiger Moth airplane at Kufra Oasis and returns to Britain.
+Geoffrey secretly watches her from his car and realizes she is being unfaithful.
+Later, Katharine breaks it off, saying she cannot continue.
+Almásy takes it badly.
+When the geographic projects are halted by the onset of the war, Madox leaves his Tiger Moth airplane at Kufra Oasis and returns to Britain.

 Caravaggio seeks revenge for his injuries, killing the German interrogator who cut his thumbs off and the spy who betrayed him, and seeks out whoever provided maps to the Germans, allowing them to infiltrate Cairo.
 He confronts Almásy about the Cliftons' death, and he concedes "Maybe ...
 I did".

 Hana overhears Almásy telling Caravaggio about packing camp in 1941 when Geoffrey arrives in the biplane.
 He aims at Almásy, who jumps out of the way, and crashes.
 Almásy finds Geoffrey dead at the controls and Katharine badly injured in the front seat.
-It was an attempted double murder-suicide, as he uncovered their affair.
-Almásy carries Katharine to the Cave of Swimmers and observes that she is still wearing the thimble he had given her as a gift and she declares she has always loved him.
+It was an attempted double murder-suicide, as Geoffrey had uncovered their affair.
+Almásy carries Katharine to the Cave of Swimmers.
+He observes that she is still wearing the thimble he gave her and she declares she has always loved him.

 Leaving her with provisions and his book, Almásy walks three days across the desert to British-held El Tag.
-He asks for help for her, but a young officer detains him on suspicion of being a spy.
+He asks for help to rescue her, but a young officer detains him on suspicion of being a spy.
 Transported away by train, Almásy escapes and encounters a German army unit which takes him to the Kufra Oasis, where Madox has hidden his plane.
 Exchanging maps for fuel, Almásy flies to the cave, finds Katharine dead, and is shot down flying her body away.
 After hearing the story, Caravaggio abandons his quest for revenge.

-Kip is reposted after the explosives are cleared and agrees with Hana they'll meet again.
+The war ends and Kip is reposted and agrees with Hana they'll meet again.
 Almásy tells her he's had enough by pushing vials of morphine towards her.
 Though distraught, Hana grants his wish, administering a lethal dose.
 As he drifts to sleep, she reads him Katharine's final letter, written while alone in the cave.
 The next morning, Hana goes with Caravaggio to Florence, clutching Almásy's book.

-Cast

-In addition, Torri Higginson plays Mary and Liisa Repo-Martell plays Jan, appearing briefly as Hana's nursing corps colleagues.